The Most Common Roof Pitch to Use for Houses

 • The Best Types of Roof Pitch for Snow

 For asphalt shingles, the best measure of a roof pitch to endure snow is the medium-slope roof pitch, which balances snow run-off and walkability.
 This type of pitch can hold the snow build-up better, and the snow won’t slide down and fall easily, causing danger to the people or anything else under the roof.
-The snow run-off is great in this type of pitch, and it is easy to walk on, too.
+The snow run-off is great in this pitch type, and it is easy to walk on, too.

 • The Material of the Roof Pitch for Snow